MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-agents.md

 ::: moniker-end

      > [!NOTE]
      > It can take up to one hour for the console to show the updated version of the agent.

-## Upgrading UNIX and Linux agents
+## Upgrade UNIX and Linux agents

 #### To upgrade UNIX and Linux agents